SriVenkataSatyaAkhilMalladi/Assignment-3/README.md

 Refrence:

+## airflow folder /airflow
+This folder contains all the airflow related data and logs.

 ## api folder /api
 This folder contains all the api method functions and their respective functional dependencies.
 They are named as per the functionality - for example: api/metadata_geos.py - contains the api methods for extracting metadata from the Public aws geos bucket to a database.